DajanaS/svs-talent/README.md

 - Title

 When listing members, display information about books lent to that user.
 Likewise, when listing books, display information about the member the book has been lent to if any.

+### WebCalculator
+Create a simple web calculator that supports the operations of adding integer numbers.
+Enable the calculator to work through both GET and POST methods.